Oil prices up as dollar and U.S. oil inventories fall

-LONDON (Reuters) - Oil gained ground on Wednesday on the back of a weaker dollar, a decline in U.S. crude oil inventories and as Britain approved another coronavirus vaccine, but both benchmark contracts were set to end the year about 20% lower.
+LONDON (Reuters) - Oil gained ground on Wednesday on the back of a weaker dollar, a decline in U.S. crude oil inventories and as Britain approved another coronavirus vaccine, but both benchmark contracts were on track to end the year about 20% lower.

 Continued concern about coronavirus-related restrictions weighing on fuel demand were countered by some bullish factors.